-The woman was middle aged and is theorized to have belonged to a royal family, as there have been other archaeological discoveries in the wider area which point to royalty having settled there.
+The woman was middle-aged and is theorized to have belonged to a royal family, as there have been other archaeological discoveries in the wider area that point to royalty having settled there.

 However, there is also the possibility that she was someone with great religious authority, which would also explain the wealth of the objects buried with her.

 Parts of her bed were also decorated, according to the archaeologists.
 The ends of the bed were decorated with the heads of mermaids, but the decorations adorning the top of the bedstead hold particular significance.

 This part of the bed bears the symbol of an aquatic bird holding a snake in its mouth, a known symbol for the god Apollo because of the Greek myth which recounts him having killed the snake in Delphi, subsequently saving the world.